-The Company has issued no new Series under the Programme after 30 June 2017.
+The Company has no intention to issue new Series under the Programme after 30 June, 2018.

 Management representation statement

 Management declares that, to the best of their knowledge, the semi-annual accounts prepared in accordance with the applicable set of accounting standards give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company and that the report of management includes a fair review of the development and performance of the business and the financial position of the Company, together with a description of the principal risks and uncertainties it faces.